AlexLudwigITDienstleistungen/fritzbox_certification_update/README.md

 LoginUrlTemplateMiddle	- *Url to send the session id to the box.
 This shouldn't be changed.

-CertificationUrl				- *Url to upload the certification files.
+CertificationUrl				- *Url to upload the certificate files.
 This shouldn't be changed.

 ### Usage